 Well, there you have it; this covers a lot of ground on the Bowflex Max Trainer M3 review.
 This is a great entry-level machine.
 As you can see, there are a few features that are available on the M6 and M8 that are not available on the M3.
 But that doesn’t mean this is not a great option for you.

 If you are ready to purchase the M3 or would like to read more about the product, please click the button below and you will be directed to bowflex.com where you can make your purchase safe and secure.

-If you are looking for other ellipticals, you can check out my review best ellipticals.
+If you are looking for other ellipticals, you can check out my review on other great ellipticals.

 Let’s see if we can get some engagement and comments below, here are a couple of questions to think about.